kimtth/chatbot-ui/README.md

 # Chatbot UI

 # Section 1.
-What was customized in this branch?
+What is customized in this branch?

 1. Changed the position of API Key configuration part to Settings.
 2. Merged to Welcome message screen and model parameter setting area.